Biomolecular-Design-Nexus/spired-fitness-mcp/README.md

 SPIRED-Fitness MCP server for protein modeling, extracted from the [official SPIRED-Fitness tutorials](https://github.com/Gonglab-THU/SPIRED-Fitness).

 ## Overview
-This SPIRED-Fitness MCP server provides three protein analysis tools using ProtTrans models.
-Here we have 3 main scripts for protein analysis.
-But due to the large memory requirements, we only use Spired-Stab in the mcp service.
+This SPIRED-Fitness MCP server provides three protein analysis tools.
+Here we only use Spired-Stab in the mcp service for stability prediction.

 ## Installation